shaunazzopardi/solidity-static-analysis/README.md

 For correct results always make sure that the Solidity code compiles with a Solidity compiler.

-To use the tool pass the location of a solidity file and the preferred location of the output to the executable, e.g. execute:
+To use the tool pass the location of the smart contract solidity file, the DEA property file, and the preferred location of the output to the executable, e.g. execute:

 > "./solidity-static-analysis" &lt;solidity-code.sol&gt; &lt;property.dea&gt; &lt;residual.dea&gt;